Gc is the generic label for the family of Go compilers that function as part of the (modified) Plan 9 tool chain. The C compiler documentation at

 The specified files must be Go source files and all part of the same package.
 Substitute 6g with 8g or 5g where appropriate.

--o file output file, default file.6 for 6g, etc. -e normally the compiler quits after 10 errors; -e prints all errors -p path assume that path is the eventual import path for this code, and diagnose any attempt to import a package that depends on it. -D path treat a relative import as relative to path -L show entire file path when printing line numbers in errors -I dir1 -I dir2 add dir1 and dir2 to the list of paths to check for imported packages -N disable optimizations -S write assembly language text to standard output (code only) -S -S write assembly language text to standard output (code and data) -u disallow importing packages not marked as safe -V print the compiler version -race compile with race detection enabled
+-o file output file, default file.6 for 6g, etc. -pack write an archive file rather than an object file -e normally the compiler quits after 10 errors; -e prints all errors -p path assume that path is the eventual import path for this code, and diagnose any attempt to import a package that depends on it. -D path treat a relative import as relative to path -L show entire file path when printing line numbers in errors -I dir1 -I dir2 add dir1 and dir2 to the list of paths to check for imported packages -N disable optimizations -nolocalimports disallow local (relative) imports -S write assembly language text to standard output (code only) -S -S write assembly language text to standard output (code and data) -u disallow importing packages not marked as safe; implies -nolocalimports -V print the compiler version -race compile with race detection enabled

 There are also a number of debugging flags; run the command with no arguments to get a usage message.